-The Carter Center undertakes one of the largest initiatives in providing health education and treatment for schistosomiasis in Nigeria, the world's most endemic country for this preventable but devastating disease.
+The Carter Center undertakes one of the longest-running initiatives in providing health education and treatment for schistosomiasis in Nigeria, the world's most endemic country for this preventable but devastating disease.

 Schistosomiasis, also known as bilharziasis or "snail fever," is a waterborne parasitic infection that damages internal organs.
 The most common symptoms are blood in urine and/or feces and an enlarged liver, diarrhea, abdominal pain, weakness, and anemia.

 Schistosomiasis is contracted when a person has contact with contaminated water, often through daily activities such as bathing, washing laundry, and fetching water.
 The parasite can live for years in the veins near the bladder or intestines, laying thousands of eggs that tear and scar tissues of the intestines, liver, bladder, and lungs.
 Snails are infected when fresh water is contaminated by eggs excreted in human urine and feces.
 Infected snails release a form of the parasite that infects humans when they expose their skin to water contaminated by the snails.

 It most commonly affects school-aged children, who come into contact with the disease during their daily chores or at play in activities involving fresh water.

 In terms of socioeconomic and public health impact, schistosomiasis is second only to malaria as the most devastating parasitic disease in tropical countries.
 Nigeria is the most endemic country for schistosomiasis, with approximately 20 million people — mostly children — needing treatment.